Preparing herbarium specimens

 - Aquatic algae can be temporarily stored in water from the collecting site for a couple days.

 - Dried herbarium specimens of algae can be prepared by 'floating out', followed by pressing.
 With the specimen in a shallow dish of water, place a piece of stiff white paper under the specimens and then carefully lift out the paper with the specimen on top.
 Press between newspaper.

 - Marine algae must be covered by waxed paper or muslin before pressing between newspaper (which otherwise adheres to the specimen).

 - Spirit herbarium material is useful for all algae and essential for some.
 Fresh specimens should be fixed before being pressed or transferred to spirit.
 Commercial formalin (a solution of 40 per cent formaldehyde) diluted between 1/10 and 1/20 with the collecting solution, is the most commonly used fixative (Warning: formaldehyde may be carcinogenic and all contact with skin, eyes and air passages should be avoided).

 - Spirit collections are preserved in 70 per cent ethyl alcohol with 5 per cent glycerin and 25 per cent water.

 Before collecting any plant or fungal specimens, permission from the land holder and/or manager should always be sought.
 Permits are required to collect in National Parks.
-The National Herbarium of Victoria can not accept plant specimens that have been collected without necessary prior permission.
+The Royal Botanic Gardens Victoria cannot accept plant specimens that have been collected without necessary prior permission.